2005 Shilo shooting: Trial

 On 27 September 2006, Weisgan was sentenced by the Jerusalem District Court to pay restitution of US$236,000, and to four back-to-back life sentences plus twelve years.
 According to Israeli human rights groups, convictions were rare for Israelis who commit crimes in the West Bank.
-Imprisoned in Ayalon Prison, Weisgan committed suicide by hanging in his cell on 22 December 2006.
+Imprisoned in Ayalon Prison, Weisgan died from suicide by hanging in his cell on 22 December 2006.